Getting Published on the Internet for Beginnersby Greg Knollenberg

 Where Do I Find Out About the Online Markets?

-The Writers Write® database is a great place to start.
-The publications listed in this database are actively seeking writers.
-However, not every publication is listed here.
+The writer's guidelines and freelancing sections are great places to start.
+The publications listed in our guidelines database are actively seeking writers.
+You can also check out the freelance writing jobs to see which companies are hiring.
+However, not every publication or opportunity is listed in these sections.
 You need to know how to search for additional markets and opportunities.
 Learn how to use the search engines and directories.

 |"Try keywords like 'writers guidelines fantasy' or 'submissions fantasy' or 'submissions guidelines fantasy' and other combinations."|